Which Wax Is Better for Candle Making

 READ

-Holistic Candle Making
+Unique Candle Making Ideas

 One of the main advantages of using blended waxes is that it allows candle makers to take advantage of the best qualities of different waxes.
 For example, combining soy wax with paraffin wax can create a longer-lasting and more fragrant candle compared to using either wax on its own.
 Blending waxes also offers more flexibility in terms of customizing the characteristics of the candles, such as hardness, texture, and fragrance retention.